pyg-team/pytorch_geometric/docs/source/notes/sparse_tensor.rst

 Luckily, not all GNNs need to be implemented by explicitely materalizing :obj:`x_j` and/or :obj:`x_i`.
 In some cases, GNNs can also be implemented as a simple-sparse matrix multiplication.
-As a rule of thumb, this holds true for GNNs that do not make use of the central node :obj:`x_i` when computing messages.
+As a general rule of thumb, this holds true for GNNs that do not make use of the central node features :obj:`x_i` or multi-dimensional edge features when computing messages.
 For example, the :class:`~torch_geometric.nn.conv.GINConv` layer

 .. math::